ooni/probe-cli/internal/enginenetx/DESIGN.md

 3. remember and use tactics for creating TLS connections that worked previously;

 4. for the trivial case, an uncensored API backend, communication to the API should use the simplest way possible.
 This naturally leads to the fact that it should recover ~quickly if the conditions change (e.g., if a bridge is discontinued);

 5. for users in censored regions it should be possible to use tactics to overcome the restrictions;

-6. try to defer sending the true `SNI` on the wire, therefore trying to avoid triggering potential residual censorship blocking a given TCP endpoint for some time regardless of what `SNI` is being used next;
+6. when using tactics, try to defer sending the true `SNI` on the wire, therefore trying to avoid triggering potential residual censorship blocking a given TCP endpoint for some time regardless of what `SNI` is being used next;

 7. allow users to force specific bridges and SNIs by editing `$OONI_HOME/engine/bridges.conf`.

 The rest of this document explains how we designed for achieving these goals.